 - Relative pronouns – that, which, who, whose

-- Conjunctions (subordinating) – while, because, although, as, when, until, unless, through, by, since, whenever, if, where, before, etc
+- Conjunctions (subordinating) – while, because, although, as, when, until, unless, through, by, since, whenever, if, where, before,and so on

 - Verb structures (non-finite) – (participle) verb forms that end in –ing or –ed or an infinitive verb form such as to go, to become, to see

-This PowerPoint, developed by teachers, may be useful in helping your student understand how complex sentences are constructed.
-Simple Complex sentences (PPTX 1616.82KB)
+The Simple Complex sentences presentation (PPTX 1616.82KB), developed by teachers, may be useful in helping your student understand how complex sentences are constructed.

 Activities to support strategy